-Sicily is a huge island, which we didn’t fully appreciate until we began planning our itinerary.
+Sicily is a huge island, which we didn’t fully appreciate until we began planning where to go.
 It is just a little smaller than the state of Massachusetts and the entire country of Albania.
 That’s a lot of ground to cover.
 And because many of the ancient sites were built near the coast, many of the top things to see are on the periphery of this triangle-shaped island.

 From its perch high on a hill in eastern Sicily, Taormina offers some of the best views on the island.
-Its centerpiece is its ancient Teatro Greco which dates from the 3rd century BC.
+Its centerpiece is its Ancient Theater, which dates from the 3rd century BC.
 From the top of the amphitheater, you can look out over the Mediterranean and the Sicilian coast speckled with terra cotta roofs.
 On a clear day (unfortunately, we had clouds), you can see Mount Etna rising in the background.

 Taormina has been the most popular tourist destination and one of the best places to visit in Sicily for several centuries.
 Along with the theater, its medieval buildings, shops, and restaurants make it a popular cruise excursion and day trip.
 That means it gets crowded during the heart of the day, so it’s best to go early or late to avoid the crowds, which can be overwhelming as they snake through the ancient streets.

-For a (sometimes) less congested environment, add the beach at the base of Taormina to your Sicily itinerary.
+For a (sometimes) less congested environment, add the beach at the base of Taormina to your list.

 Where to stay near Taormina

 We based ourselves just five miles from Taormina in the town of Giardini Naxos.
-It was much easier to have the car there, and hotel rates in Taormina were considerably more expensive.
+It was much easier to have a car there, and hotel rates were considerably less expensive than in Taormina.